simon-frankau/sphere-tracer/README.md

   super-impressive, but it's kind of nice.
 I prefer it to the fuzzy reflections.

+* *trans* Deals with transparency and refractions.
+I don't particularly like it, since refraction at realistic levels is a very powerful effect which makes it difficult to make it looks nice.

+* *dof2* This is really a combination of 'dof' and 'soft', applying soft shadows to the 'dof' image.

 (If you want the pretty-much-original version, use the tag "original-spheres")